modus77/aggy/README.md

 This document is for informational purposes only and does not constitute financial, investment, or legal advice.
 Please conduct your own research and consult with professionals before making any investment decisions.

 With AGGY as your guide, learning about crypto becomes a fun and rewarding adventure!

-## How ICP Technology Will Be Used
-- **Deployment on ICP**: AGGY Meme Coin is deployed on the Internet Computer (IC) blockchain.
-- **Secure Transactions**: IC will be used for secure and safe transactions.
-- **Staking and Farming**: IC supports staking, farming, and other DeFi activities.
-- **Future Products**: All future decentralized AGGY ecosystem products will be built on the IC blockchain.